ncatlab/nlab-content/pages/3/9/3/6/6393/content.md

 * [[Paul Howe]], _Super Weyl transformations in two dimensions_ J. Phys.
 12 (1979) 393.

+A review of the history of these developments is in

+* [[John Schwarz]], _String theory origins of supersymmetry_, Nucl.
+Phys.
+Proc.
+Suppl.
+101 (2001) 54-61 ([arXiv:hep-th/0011078](http://arxiv.org/abs/hep-th/0011078))

-A review of some technical aspects is in the wiki
+An exposition of some technical aspects is in the wiki

 * [The Tangent Bundle](http://www.physics.thetangentbundle.net/wiki/Main_Page), _[RNS superstring](http://www.physics.thetangentbundle.net/wiki/String_theory/RNS_superstring)_